WondwosenTsige/data-structures-and-algorithms/python/code_challenges/stack_queue_animal_shelter/README.md

 enqueeing an other than dog and cat animal will raise exception

-dequeeing an unavailable animal will raise exception
+dequeueing an unavailable animal will raise exception

 ## Whiteboard